Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 Another New Jersey slang word that is considered to be synonymous with the Italian sandwich.

 In New Jersey, it refers specifically to a large sub-style sandwich filled with cold cuts, cheese, lettuce, and tomato.
-It’s often served on an Italian roll or baguette.

 17. Dancing With Mrs. Jones: